EducationContinuing Education System

 The following sections outline the three primary criteria that AIA/CES courses must meet to be approved for HSW LUs.
 All three criteria must be met for your course to qualify for HSW LUs.

-Health, Safety, Welfare (HSW) in architecture is anything that relates to the structural integrity or soundness of a building or building site.
+Health, Safety, Welfare (HSW) in architecture is anything that relates to the structural integrity or soundness and health impacts of a building or building site.
 Courses must intend to protect the general public.

-Health Aspects of architecture that have salutary effects among users of buildings or sites and address environmental concerns.
+Health Aspects of architecture that promote physical, mental, and social well-being among users or sites and address related environmental concern.

 Examples: Accessibility; acoustical, energy efficiency, mechanical, plumbing, and electrical systems; and materials

 Safety Aspects of architecture intended to limit or prevent accidental injury or death among users of the buildings or sites.

 Examples: Codes, regulations, natural hazards, life safety system—suppression, detection, –alarm standards, provisions of fire-rated egress enclosures, automatic sprinkler systems, and stairs with correct rise-to-run proportions

 Welfare Aspects of architecture that engender demonstrably positive emotional and physical responses among, or enable equal access by, users of buildings or sites.